TechRioVA/luma-branting-photo-tool/README.md

   <img src="./Screenshot2.png" width="400" alt="Screenshot 2">
 </p>

+## About this project

+I'm not a professional developer — I'm an aspiring automation and coding tech, and this tool was built almost entirely with the help of AI (Claude).
+I described what I needed, iterated on it conversationally, and put the pieces together myself.
+It's a real, working tool I use for actual client work, but the code reflects a learner's process rather than a formally trained engineer's — expect some rough edges under the hood even where the tool itself works smoothly.

 **Note:** This is a personal project for my own workflow/task automation.
 It's not an official product of my client, and it isn't intended for public or commercial distribution — just a convenience tool I built for myself.